camalot/mkdocs-test/docs/java/troubleshooting/index.md

     -e TYPE=MAGMA

+!!! note

-> **NOTE** there are limited base versions supported, so you will also need to  set `VERSION`, such as "1.12.2", "1.16.5", etc.
+   There are limited base versions supported, so you will also need to  set `VERSION`, such as "1.12.2", "1.16.5", etc.

 ### Running a Mohist server